Up to 60% off sofas & mattresses — limited‑time deals.

 Can a corner sofa go in the middle of a room?

-Yes—floating it can define zones, but you need clean circulation behind or beside it.
+Yes.
+In an open-plan layout, floating it can define the seating zone, but you still need clear circulation behind or beside it.

 Is a corner sofa the same as a sectional?

-A corner sofa is a type of sectional that forms a corner seating shape.
+A corner sofa is a type of sectional built to create a corner seating shape.

 How do I choose left-facing or right-facing?